February is American Heart Month: How Does Substance Use Affect Heart Health?

 American Heart Month is February 1–28.
 The Centers for Disease Control and Prevention (CDC) states that American Heart Month is a time when all people are encouraged to focus on their cardiovascular health.1

-Heart disease is the leading cause of death in the United States; for those who use drugs and/or alcohol these dangers are elevated.1,2
+Heart disease is the leading cause of death in the United States; for those who use drugs or alcohol these dangers are elevated.1,2

 What Are the Dangers of Drugs and Alcohol on the Heart?

-The effects that drugs and alcohol have on the heart vary based on the substance(s) being used.
+The effects that drugs and alcohol have on the heart vary based on factors such as the substance(s) being used and how long the drug or alcohol has been used.
 Alcohol, cocaine, and methamphetamine have a high addiction potential, and can exert harmful effects on the cardiovascular system.

-The use of illegal drugs, such as cocaine and heroin, poses various side effects and risks for the heart.5 These include:5
+The use of illegal drugs, such as cocaine and heroin, poses various side effects and risks for the heart.
+These include:5

 • Arrhythmias.